 Per 40 CFR Part 58, Appendix E, Section 10, GA AAMP is requesting a waiver for the location of the monitors at the Empire Blvd site (13-121-0057).
-GA AAMP has collocated lead monitors at this site.
-Due to logistics of the microscale site, the monitors are less than 15 meters from the nearest road (Empire Blvd) and located near trees.
+The GA AAMP will have collocated lead monitors at this site.
+Due to logistics of the microscale site, the monitors will be approximately 1-2 meters from the nearest road (Empire Blvd).
 GA AAMP and EPA are in agreement that the road has minimal impact on the air monitors and representative of the microscale.
 Empire Blvd has less than approximately 2,780 annual average daily traffic count.
 In addition, the monitors cannot reasonably be located in another area to minimize safety concerns and have the least amount of unobstructed wind flow in the vicinity.